ChrisK-0/imeline_ajalugu/README.md

 ### Dealing with node and VSC errors

 Node didn't want to cooperate with VSC so this day I spent dealing with ways to workaround errors, but also looked into what I could implement from ES6 to my current code.

+## Day 14

+### Made more modules(JS files) and separated codes

+Made constants.js to hold constants, that more than 1 JS file requires.
+Could not implemenet this small feature into main.js, because you can't import code from a file that imports code from the same file.
+Webpack module system is quite interesting.
+Also re-named some variables from var to const.